atlassian-labs/data-center-terraform/docs/docs/userguide/configuration/CONFIGURATION.md

 ### Products

-The `products` list can be configured with one or many products.
+The `products` list can be configured with one or multiple products.
 This will result in these products being deployed to the same K8s cluster.
 For example, if a Jira and Confluence deployment is required this property can be configured as follows:

 ```terraform
 products = ["jira", "confluence"]
 ```

-!!! info "Product specific infrastructure"
+!!! info "Available values"

-    All of the appropriate infrastructure for the product selection will be stood up by Terraform.
+    `jira`, `confluence`, `bitbucket`, `bamboo`

 ### Domain